techinessoverloaded/iOSAppDevBasics/decision.md

 The number 5 is a prime number, and also an integer.
 ```

-Let's see a complex example showcasing optional tuple, array of tuples, random array value and nested `switch` case.
+Let's see a complex example showcasing optional tuple, array of tuples, random array value and pattern matching.

 **Example 3:**
 ```swift